wearemd/wordpress-starter/README.md

 ```

+**Step 4:** Finally run `make setup` to get everything ready:
+- Docker containers
-**Step 4:** Finally run `make setup` to get everything ready: Docker containers, WordPress download and configuration (Fr by default, you can change this in [`Makefile` (line 17)](https://github.com/wearemd/wordpress-starter/blob/master/Makefile#L17)), etc.
+- WordPress download (Fr by default, you can change this in [`Makefile`](https://github.com/wearemd/wordpress-starter/blob/master/Makefile#L17))
+- WordPress configuration
+- Etc.

-Your WordPress is ready to be themed, well done fella (yes, there is nothing else to do) 👊
+**Your WordPress is ready to be themed**, well done fella (yes, there is nothing else to do) 👊

 ### Serve
 `make`